-Machine learning can be a valuable multi-faceted discipline that enhances many aspects of a threat response system.
+Machine learning can be a valuable multi-faceted discipline that enhances many aspects of an intelligence threat response system.
 When we apply specific responses to a threat, then we can learn the outcome of that response and continuously evolve our understanding of the associated anomalies and patterns.
 We are then able to improve our responses so that we can achieve our goals as a security defender – protecting our customers and networks and fending off our adversaries.

 If you are considering machine learning products or techniques in your environment, we hope you found this background useful.
 LookingGlass is continuously looking to further implement machine learning technology to improve threat intelligence monitoring and cybersecurity.
 Our portfolio of machine learning products and techniques such as scoutTHREAT™ and our On-Demand services utilize further the boundaries of cybersecurity innovation.